FAB Specs

 static var fab: Self { .init() } // 1

-- A static property
+}- A static property

-where the type adhering to it is ourFabButtonStyle
+fabis available as an extension onButtonStylewhere the type adhering to it is ourFabButtonStyle

-That mouthful allows us to declare our style within the buttonStyle
+That mouthful allows us to declare our style within the buttonStyle modifier using a leading dot syntax.

-We can encapsulate the button's positioning logic in a ViewModifier
+We can encapsulate the button's positioning logic in a ViewModifier.

 struct Float<Child: View>: ViewModifier {